-For families with food allergies, dining out at restaurants can feel stressful, not knowing if we will be taken seriously by restaurant staff.
-For many families, this can mean the difference between an allergic reaction and a fun night out.
+Dining in Walt Disney World while on a gluten-free diet can be extraordinarily stressful.
+Families with food allergies wonder if we will be taken seriously by restaurant staff.
+This can mean the difference between an allergic reaction and a fun night out.
 But here’s the magic: Disney takes dietary restrictions seriously.

 How Disney Dining Handles Food Allergies

 The spectacular news is that Walt Disney World takes dietary restrictions more seriously than your fairy Godmother.
-They have dedicated allergy prep areas including cooktops, fryers, and always change their gloves for the special order.
-Their chefs and menus will tell you precisely what menu items are safe, and they will even send out a separate food runner to bring it to you.
+They have dedicated allergy-prep areas, including cooktops and fryers, and always change their gloves for special orders.
+Their chefs and menus will clearly indicate which menu items are safe, and they will even dispatch a separate food runner to deliver them to you.

 If you have Celiac or manage multiple allergies, ask to speak with a chef, and they’ll walk you through what’s safe and how they’re avoiding cross-contact.
-Cross-contact isn’t nonexistent, nothing in food service ever is!
-But Disney’s transparency and willingness to adjust meals on the fly makes it one of the safest large-scale places to eat in the U.S.
+Cross-contact isn’t nonexistent; nothing in food service ever is!
+However, Disney’s transparency and willingness to adjust meals on the fly make it one of the safest large-scale dining options in the U.S.

 Purple allergy menus and biners are now the norm across the parks and resorts.
-These list options that are already prepared without the top allergens (including gluten), which cuts down on guesswork and makes ordering faster.
+This list includes options that are already prepared without the top allergens (including gluten), reducing guesswork and speeding up ordering.

 My Personal Gluten-free Dining Experience

 I am presumed Celiac and gluten-free.
 We noted our allergies on each reservation as we booked them online or over the phone.
-They flagged our dietary request upon check-in at the host desk.
-Overall, the food was absolutely delicious and I didn’t feel like I was missing out on a single thing.
+They flagged our dietary request at the host desk upon check-in.
+Overall, the food was absolutely delicious, and I didn’t feel like I was missing out on a single thing.

 - Table Service: Once seated, the host hands a small piece of paper to the server that describes the allergy.
-The server usually avoids taking our order until the chef comes out to greet us personally.
-Do not go to the restaurant starving because this has happened consistently at every table service restaurant.
+The server usually waits until the chef comes out to greet us personally before taking our order.
+Do not go to the restaurant starving, as this has happened consistently at every table service restaurant.

 - Quick Service: Typically, the cast member brings out the special purple allergy menu.
 A manager comes out to take the special order.
-After we paid, they gave us a buzzer, and we came directly to the grill to pick up our allergy-safe meal marked with a flag and kept separate from the rest of the food.
-There are often allergy-safe desserts like bagged cookies or brownie’s if the restaurant’s desserts are not.
+After we paid, they gave us a buzzer, and we went directly to the grill to pick up our allergy-safe meal, marked with a flag and kept separate from the rest of the food.
+There are often allergy-safe desserts, such as bagged cookies or brownies, if the restaurant’s desserts are not.

 - Toddler Accommodation: Disney accommodated dietary needs regardless of age.
-When our son was two years old and free of charge at the buffet, the restaurants provided gluten-free, toddler-friendly foods for him.
+When our son was two years old and eating for free at the buffet, the restaurants provided gluten-free, toddler-friendly options for him.

-How to Book Walt Disney World Dining with Special Diets
+How to Book Walt Disney World Dining with a Special Diet

 Book on the Walt Disney World Resort Dining website.